-The Company is assessing the impact that this standard will have on its 2018 financial statements.
+The Company is assessing the impact that this amendment will have on its 2018 financial statements.

-e) IFRS 16, Leases, which is effective for annual reporting periods beginning on or after January 1, 2019, eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
+- (r) New, revised and amended standards and interpretations not yet effective (continued) - IFRS 16, Leases, which is effective for annual reporting periods beginning on or after January 1, 2019, eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
 Instead, there is a single, on-balance sheet accounting model that is similar to current finance lease accounting.
-Companies will be required to bring all major leases on-balance sheet, recognising new assets and liabilities.
+Entities will be required to bring all major leases on-balance sheet, recognising new assets and liabilities.
 The on-balance sheet liability will attract interest; the total lease expense will be higher in the early years of a lease even if a lease has fixed regular cash rentals.
 Optional lessee exemption will apply to short- term leases and for low-value items with value of US\$5,000 or less.